fastrgv/AdaGate/README.md

 Two [pre-compiled] binary executables are delivered, one for gnu/linux and one for OS-X.  The Mac binary should run on most any standard Mac with a recent version of OS-X.  The linux binary, adagate_gnu, is intended to run in the presence of the directory "gnulibs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:  SDL2, SFML, FLAC, ogg, vorbis, freetype, jpeg, openal.

 Build scripts for GNAT2015 or newer are provided.
-Suggestions or help improving the build process is welcome.

 -------------------------------------------------------
 **MacOSX** => ocmpss.sh: